 If you are a fan of Swiss Steak, I hope this recipe will pass your taste test!
-(See more savory recipes that use the magic of coconut milk below my Slow Cooker Swiss Steak recipe.)
+(See more savory recipes that use the magic of coconut milk below my creamy Slow Cooker Swiss Steak recipe.)

 Creamy Slow Cooker Swiss Steak Recipe

 - 3 to 4 lbs chuck roast, similar roast, or round steak (I used two venison tenderloins)

 - About ¼ cup gluten-free flour mix (or a single gluten-free flour, such as finely ground white rice four or sifted coconut flour for a grain-free/paleo/keto option)